 - Supply.
 No offers are made for tier 1 synchronized reserves.
 The market solution estimates tier 1 synchronized reserve as available 10 minute ramp from the energy dispatch.
-In 2018, there was an average hourly supply of 1,711.9 MW of tier 1 available in the RTO Zone.
-In 2018, there was an average hourly supply of 771.9 MW of tier 1 synchronized reserve available within the MAD Subzone and an additional 588.2 MW of tier 1 available to the MAD Subzone from the RTO Zone. - Demand.
+In the first three months of 2019, there was an average hourly supply of 2,188.8 MW of tier 1 available in the RTO Zone.
+In the first three months of 2019, there was an average hourly supply of 1,606.7 MW of tier 1 synchronized reserve available within the MAD Subzone. - Demand.
 The synchronized reserve requirement is calculated for each five minute interval as the most severe single contingency within both the RTO Zone and the MAD Subzone.
 The requirement can be met with tier 1 or tier 2 synchronized reserves. - Tier 1 Synchronized Reserve Event Response.
 Tier 1 synchronized reserve is paid when a synchronized reserve event occurs and it responds.
-When a synchronized reserve event is called, all tier 1 response is paid the average of five minute LMPs during the event plus \$50 per MWh.
-141 This is the Synchronized Energy Premium Price.
+When a synchronized reserve event is called, all tier 1 response is paid for increasing its output (or reducing load for demand response) at the rate of \$50 per MWh in addition to LMP.135 This is the Synchronized Energy Premium Price.